 - Update and brand your headers with your latest cover artwork

 - Check your bio and artist story and make sure they’re up-to-date

 - Start posting pictures from the studio, rehearsal room, etc.

-- Create teasers for your music video, reels, TikToks and shorts
+- Create teasers for your music video, reels, TikToks and YouTube shorts

 If you can't create all assets by yourself, reach out to your network - friends, friends of friends, colleagues, acquaintances etc. Think about collaborating with other experienced artists who can help you put your promo material together.
 You should also launch a pre-save campaign on all social media channels.

 To get on the cover of Rolling Stone magazine, people need to know that you exist!
 Make a list of all important contacts such as music journalists, radio hosts, bloggers, playlist curators, podcasts, etc. Most contacts can be easily found on the respective websites, but other bands and artists around you can help you expand your network.
 Many magazines or blogs will write free, small features or album reviews.
 There are radio stations and TV stations that have special formats for newcomers in their programming.
 Especially internet radio stations and college stations, but also the state broadcasting stations of the ARD (Bayerischer Rundfunk, Hessischer Rundfunk, Mitteldeutscher Rundfunk, Norddeutscher Rundfunk, Radio Bremen, Rundfunk Berlin-Brandenburg, Saarländischer Rundfunk, Südwestrundfunk, Westdeutscher Rundfunk) are a good place to start.

 Your release day!

 Finally, the time has come.
 You are nicely prepared, your social media channels are up to date and equipped with your latest cover artwork.
 Your music is live on all digital streaming platforms and you have pitched to all relevant media partners, as well as sent out your newsletter.